Grindrod Intermodal handles record container vessel at Maydon Wharf

 The vessel arrived with 2220 TEU (Twenty-Foot Equivalent Unit) of empty reefers onboard for the current citrus season.
 Once the reefers were discharged, they were trucked to GIM Umlazi Reefer Depot to be prepped for export packing.
 At the same time, 2201 TEU of empty dry containers were trucked from the GIM Reunion facility to the vessel, to be loaded and evacuated from Durban.

-This was the biggest container vessel handled at Maydon Wharf in terms of LOA (Length on Arrival) of 212 m and containers handled.
+This was the biggest container vessel handled at Maydon Wharf in terms of LOA (Length Overall) of 212 m and containers handled.
 The combined discharge and load were 4421 TEU containers and is an achievement made possible by the teamwork within GIM.

 It’s important to note that GIM handled the entire operation.
 From the vessel’s arrival at the berth, the discharge of reefers, trucking of the containers to and from the vessel and depots, preparation of the reefers at the depot, loading of the dry empty containers through to the vessel departure!